 Implementation of the WTO Trade Facilitation Agreement

-The World Trade Organization (WTO) Trade Facilitation Agreement (TFA), which came into force in February 2017, aims to reduce trade costs and delays for businesses, red-tape in cross-border trade by simplifying the customs and border procedures, and other initiatives in promoting a fair, transparent and dynamic trade environment.
+The World Trade Organization’s Trade Facilitation Agreement (TFA), which came into force in February 2017, aims to reduce trade costs and delays for businesses and red-tape in cross-border trade by simplifying the customs and border procedures, among other initiatives, in promoting a fair, transparent and dynamic trade environment.
 According to the WTO’s TFA Facility Website, 137 WTO members have ratified the agreement as of 31 July 2018, including the 21 APEC member economies.

 APEC Leads Breakthrough Trade Pact Implementation Push